the-gsd/cactroTest-950-BE/README.md

 3.  **Booking System**
     *   Customers can book tickets.
-    *   Inventory management (tickets decrement).
+    *   available ticket count decremented.
     *   **Background Task**: Booking triggers a confirmation email simulation.

 4.  **Background Tasks**
     *   Implemented using better-queue (in-memory) for simplicity and reliability in this environment.
     *   Simulates Email Sending and Notifications with a 1-second delay.

-Verification Results
+Verification Script
 --------------------

 I created a script verify\_system.js that runs the full flow.